rust-lang/rfcs/text/0000-guesses.md

 arbitrary limits on the number of displayed items is removed.
 This limit is instead enforced by the command line diagnostic backend.

-## Json diagnostics backend API changes
+## JSON diagnostics backend API changes

-The json object gets a new field `guesses` which is an array of `Guess` objects.
+The JSON object gets a new field `guesses` which is an array of `Guess` objects.
 Every `Guess` object contains an array of span + snippet pairs stating which part of the code should be replaced with what replacment.
 There is no need for all guesses to replace